MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 # Tutorial: Setup an ATP security alert lab

  The purpose of the Azure ATP Security Alert lab is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
 This first tutorial in a four part series walks you through creating a lab environment for testing against Azure ATP's *discrete* detections.
 The security alert lab focuses on Azure ATP’s *signature-based* capabilities.
-The lab doesn't include advanced machine-learning, user or entity based behavioral detections since those require a learning period with real network traffic of up to 30 days.
+The lab doesn't include advanced machine-learning, user or entity-based behavioral detections since those detections require a learning period with real network traffic of up to 30 days.
 For more information about each tutorial in this series, see the [ATP security alert lab overview](atp-playbook-lab-overview.md).

 In this tutorial you will: